To my dear brother and namesake,

 Reverend John Wesley

-I must consider the obscurity of my refuge here in Sipe Springs most fortunate.
-Here I can carefully weigh the beliefs among naive peanut farmers against the exlucubrations of sophisticated Bible scholarship.
-On such existential subjects as man's place in the scheme of things, it is true that the more coherent and cogent beliefs are usually found on the more primitive level, but in the problems surrounding the historical Jesus conclusions on the part of both groups strike me as equally probable.
+I must be grateful for the obscurity of my refuge here in Sipe Springs.
+Here I can carefully weigh the beliefs held by naive peanut farmers against the exlucubrations of sophisticated Bible scholarship.
+On such existential subjects as man's place in the scheme of things, it is true that the more coherent and cogent beliefs are usually found among simpler and more sincere thinkers.
+Still, as regards the problems surrounding the historical Jesus, conclusions on the part of both farmer and professor strike me as equally probable.
 The terse words of pagan Cleopatra upon her visit to Rome may at least reflect first hand experience.

 The truth is sometimes so simple that uttering it will surely damage one's reputation among the savants.
 It is very early in life when every child asks the wondering question, "Which one am I?
 How is it that I am just this one, and not some other?"
-What scholar dare be so naive?
-The sophisticate prefers to associate mystical unity of all with far Eastern religions.
+What scholar dare be so simple?
+The sophisticate prefers to delve into mystical unity of all with far Eastern religions.
 Yet our Dustbowl Ulysses tells his Ma: "Well, maybe like Casy says, a fella ain't got a soul of his own, but on'y a piece of a big one."
-The Dustbowl Pindar was so impressed by that line that he elevated it in an ode.
+The Dustbowl Pindar was so impressed by that line that he elevated it in an .

 Ever'body might be just one big soul,